mbuckingham74/mbuckingham74/README.md

-# Hi there, I'm Michael Buckingham 👋
+# Hi there, I'm Michael 👋

 Full-stack developer passionate about building scalable web applications with modern technologies.
 I'm self-taught and embracing AI to help me with documentation, automation and automated testing.